Syedadil0803/htmlproject/Notes.md

 Whenever we call a row a column should also be called accordingly. we cant call row inside a row & column inside a column.

+The <span> tag in HTML is an inline container used to style, highlight, or manipulate a specific portion of text or content without breaking the flow of the line.
+It’s commonly used with CSS or JavaScript to apply styles or add interactivity to small parts of a webpage.

 JS

 Javascrpit Variables